mrcavalcanti/mosaicoo/docs/sources/visualizations/geomap.md

 Use the JSON configuration option `default_baselayer_config` to define the default base map.
 There are currently four base map options to choose from: `carto`, `esri-xyz`, `osm-standard`, `xyz`.
 Here are some provisioning examples for each base map option.

 - **carto** loads the CartoDB tile server.
 You can choose from `auto`, `dark`, and `light` theme for the base map and can be set as shown below.
-The `showLabels` tag determines whether or not Grafana shows the Country details on top of the map.
+The `showLabels` tag determines whether or not Mosaicoo shows the Country details on top of the map.
 Here is an example:

 ```ini
 geomap_default_baselayer = `{